Hoge Memorial Presbyterian Church

 Ed Wilson is filled with the energy of spreading God’s word and serving Him in the Westside community.
 He is a graduate of The Ohio Christian University with a BA in Leadership in Ministry.
 He has been and is a Ministerial Student of the Wesleyan Church, as well as serving weekly at HM3 singing and preaching.
 He is on the Board of the Westside Urban Ministry, Presbytery of Scioto Valley.
 Ed is married to Robin and has three boys at home, William, Christopher and Garrick.
 He enjoys seeing the church going out into the world and enable peop0le to fulfill their calling in God’s kingdom.

 Wayne Morrison retired June first after a 29year pastorate at First Presbyterian in Eaton, Ohio.
 He and his wife Betsy, also retired, relocated to Columbus to be closer to two of their three daughters and two of their three grandchildren.
-Reverend Wayne is currently serving as a part time Parrish associate for visitation and pastoral care at Worthington Presbyterian.
+Reverend Wayne has recently retired from part time Parrish associate for visitation and pastoral care at Worthington Presbyterian.
 While at Eaton Wayne became a friend to Ed and Lois Sensenbrenner; go Bucks!